syncore/a2sapi/README.md

   - `/servers?isNotFull=true`

 ### `GET: /serverIDs`
 The `serverIDs` endpoint retrieves servers' internal ID numbers.
 The ID number(s) will be used with the `ids` parameter of the `query` endpoint to retrieve a server's real-time information.
-The `serverIDs` endpoint may not return an ID if the application is not configured to do so.
 Separate multiple parameter values with commas.

 ### Parameters:
 - ***hosts***